Here’s how the Sun will end all life on Earth

 undefined

-This white dwarf couldn’t possibly have any effect on our planet, and nothing in its spectrum was particularly threatening.
+This white dwarf couldn’t possibly have any effect on our planet and nothing in its spectrum was particularly threatening.
 But what that paper did show us was a glimpse of the future of our Sun and, in a particularly gruesome way, ourselves.

-Let me start by reassuring you that the Sun is not going to explode.
-This may come as a surprise – one of the most common astronomy misconceptions I encounter is the idea that our Sun is fated to go supernova someday, ending its life in a spectacular explosion that will incinerate our Solar System once and for all.
+Let me start by reassuring you that the Sun isn’t going to explode.
+One of the most common misconceptions I encounter is the idea that the Sun is fated to go supernova someday, ending its life in a spectacular explosion that’ll incinerate the Solar System.
+But from what we know of stellar evolution, that’s not what the Sun’s future looks like.

-There are two main ways that a star can go supernova.
+There are two main ways a star can go supernova.
 One, called a core-collapse supernova, is when a very massive star burns through all its fusion fuel and collapses, rebounding into an extraordinarily intense explosion.

 Read more:

-While still reeling from this existential horror, I discovered that astronomers have been studying polluted white dwarf stars for decades, and as far as I know, maintaining emotional composure.
+While still reeling from this existential horror, I discovered that astronomers have been studying polluted white dwarf stars for decades and, as far as I know, maintaining emotional composure.
 And, sure, one could argue that a supernova would be worse.
 But to me, there was something particularly visceral about looking at those spectral lines and wondering about the poor lost planet that produced them.

 Read more: